TheAbMehta/FerrumClient/README.md

 A blazingly fast Minecraft client written in Rust, targeting extreme performance (240+ FPS, 64 chunk render distance, <2GB RAM) using Bevy engine and Pumpkin-MC backend.

+## Why This Exists

+I was frustrated with Minecraft clients.
+They're heavy, unoptimized, and often crash on machines that should breeze through the game.
+As someone who spends way too much time optimizing things, I wanted to understand: *how hard is it to build a Minecraft client that doesn't suck?*

+In January 2026, I started this project to answer that question.
+The goal wasn't to compete with the official client, but to explore:
+- How much performance can Rust actually deliver for game development?
+- Can we hit 240 FPS with 64-chunk render distance on 2GB RAM?
+- What's the real bottleneck in modern game rendering?
+Is it the engine, the renderer, or the data structures?

+This is a learning project.
+Every crate is TDD.
+Every benchmark is compared against target.
+The performance targets are arbitrary but meaningful — they force hard engineering choices.

+I chose Bevy because it's ECS-first and Rust native.
+Pumpkin because it's a solid server implementation.
+Fairy-Stockfish-inspired binary greedy meshing because I wanted to understand the math.

 ## Status

 **Development Progress**: 31% complete (19/61 tasks)